stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

-When looking back at all the exercises we solved in the section about recursion, most tail recursive functions on lists where of the following pattern: Iterate over all list elements from head to tail while passing along some state for accumulating intermediate results.
+When looking back at all the exercises we solved in the section about recursion, most tail recursive functions on lists were of the following pattern: Iterate over all list elements from head to tail while passing along some state for accumulating intermediate results.
 At the end of the list,